lady-h-world/My_Garden/reading_pages/YinYang/ts5.md

 When you have two or more time series, and there exists a linear combination of them that has an order of integration (d) lower than that of each individual series, then the collection of these series is said to be cointegrated.

 We often use Johansen test as cointegration test.
 It's based on the estimation of expected maximization through maximum likelihood, under various assumptions about the trend and intercepting parameters of the data.
-Python `statsmodels` provides built-in `coint_johansen` to make your life easier.
+Python `statsmodels` provides built-in `coint_johansen`.

 <i>Note: The input data here is already converted to stationary from previous stationary analysis step!</i>